What is ADA Compliance?

 ADA regulations require at least one ADA-compliant restroom for each gender.
 Therefore, if your floor space is no more than 2,500 square feet, both restrooms will need to be compliant with the ADA.
 If instead, your facility has a cluster of single-use restrooms, at least half of them must be ADA-compliant.

-We have tools that help check your restrooms to make sure that they are ADA compliant for ADA knee clearance.
+We have tools that help check your restrooms to make sure that they are ADA compliant.
 We have a page that that talks specifically about toe and knee space clearance requirements.

 If you would like to check out the 2010 ADA Standard you can do so here.